How to Ikigai: Japanese Secret to Well-Being

 The Japanese centenarians eat a wide variety of foods.
 Some studies showed that the residents of Okinawa consume over 200 different foods on a regular basis.
 The ikigai diet centers around locally-grown vegetables and grains, especially rice.

-The popular term “eating the rainbow” is at core of the diet focused on longevity and well-being.
+The popular term “eating the rainbow” is at the core of the diet focused on longevity and well-being.
 The ikigai diet includes all naturally-grown produce.
-Tere are carrots, spinach, cauliflower, eggplant, greens, legumes, sweet potatoes, and soy products to offer a wide range of color and variety.
+There are carrots, spinach, cauliflower, eggplant, greens, legumes, sweet potatoes, and soy products to offer a wide range of color and variety.

 The ikigai diet also allows very little sugar, greatly reduces salt intake, and favors green tea.
 But the biggest secret of this way of eating lies in hara hachi bu, which means “fill your stomach to 80 percent”.

-Read more: The 6 Best Books on Japanese Art of Happiness and Living
+READ MORE: The 7 Best Books on Japanese Art of Happiness and Living

 Exercise Like Japanese Centenarians